badgen/badgen.net/README.md

 2018-08-09T04:16:51.252Z  #david dep/olstenlarck/eslint-config-esmc: 445.893ms
 ```

 And that's all.
-No tracking for end usage.
+No tracking of end users.

 ## About